akmur/alex-11ty/posts/2019-12-22-a-prettier-eslint-stylelint-configuration.md

 [Prettier][1] is a tool that allows your code to be automatically formatted according to certain rules.

 It is a great time saver, because you can paste your code in any way you like, and upon saving it will be prettified.
 This is especially valuable in a team environment.
-Prettier works with JavaScript files and Scss/CSS files, and it&#8217;s even possible to automatically sort properties in Sass, by using stylelint and stylelint-order.
+Prettier works with JavaScript files and Scss/CSS files, and it's even possible to automatically sort properties in Sass, by using stylelint and stylelint-order.

 This is the magic that happens when you save a file: